 Notwithstanding anything to the contrary in these Bylaws, any meeting of the Board may be held at any place within or without the State of California which has been heretofore designated for that purpose by the Board.

-The annual meeting of the Board shall be held in the first quarter of each calendar year and shall be called and noticed in accordance with the provisions of this Article.
+The annual meeting of the Board shall be held in conjunction with the annual conference of this corporation and shall be called and noticed in accordance with the provisions of this Article.

-Special meetings of the Board may be called by the President or any two directors.
+Special meetings of the Board may be called by the President or any two directors or the Board.

 A majority of the voting directors in office shall constitute a quorum, provided that said majority of the directors in office shall constitute at least either one-third of the authorized number of voting directors or at least two voting directors, whichever is larger, or unless the authorized number of directors is only one.
 A majority of the voting directors present, whether or not a quorum is present, may adjourn any meeting to another time and place.

 If the meeting is adjourned for more than twenty-four (24) hours, notice of any adjournment to another time or place shall be given prior to the time of the adjourned meeting to the directors, if any, who were not present at the time of the adjournment.
 Except as the Articles of Incorporation, these Bylaws and the California Nonprofit Mutual Benefit Corporation Law may provide, the act or decision done or made by a majority of the voting directors present at a meeting duly held at which a quorum is present shall be the act of the Board, provided, however, that any meeting at which a quorum was initially present may continue to transact business notwithstanding the withdrawal of directors, if any action taken shall be approved by at least a majority of the required quorum for such meeting, or such greater number as is required by the Articles, these Bylaws or by law.

 Members of the Board may participate in a meeting through use of conference telephone, electronic video screen communication, or other communications equipment, so long as all of the following apply: